 - 7.1 Applications are assessed on the basis of information provided by the applicant in their application and the supporting documentation.
-The assessment will take into account the following: - Academic performance to date - Predicted grades for qualifications not yet completed (where applicable) - References (all applications must normally have at least one satisfactory reference.
-If this is not supplied at the application stage it will be made a condition of offer) - Personal statement - Research proposal (research programmes only) - Relevant professional experience (where stated in entry criteria for a programme) - 7.2 For research degree study by distance learning or split location further admissions criteria must be met and demonstrated prior to a formal offer for admission being sent to the applicant by completion of the "Distance Learning or Split Location Checklist". - 7.3 Applications for programmes which form part of an apprenticeship may include criteria relating to academic suitability and suitability for employment.
-In such cases the criteria used in connection with the decision to offer the employment opportunity, and the decision itself, may be at the discretion of the employer. - 7.4 For some programmes one or more of the following will also form part of the assessment process.
-Where this is the case it will be stated within the programme information: - Formal interview - Test or audition - Work experience or other professional requirements
+The assessment will take into account the following: - Academic performance to date. - Predicted grades for qualifications not yet completed (where applicable). - References (all applications must normally have at least one satisfactory reference.
+If this is not supplied at the application stage it will be made a condition of offer). - Personal statement.

-- 7.5 All applicants are considered against the same criteria for the programme for which they have applied. - 7.6 A formal interview is defined as a meeting for the sole purpose of determining the eligibility of the student for admission to a programme of study at the University.
+- Research proposal (research programmes only). - Relevant professional experience (where stated in entry criteria for a programme). - 7.2 For research degree study by distance learning or split location further admissions criteria must be met and demonstrated prior to a formal offer for admission being sent to the applicant by completion of the "Distance Learning or Split Location Checklist". - 7.3 Applications for programmes which form part of an apprenticeship may include criteria relating to academic suitability and suitability for employment.
+In such cases the criteria used in connection with the decision to offer the employment opportunity, and the decision itself, may be at the discretion of the employer. - 7.4 All applicants are considered against the same criteria for the programme for which they have applied. - Additional selection processes including interviews - 7.5 For some programmes one or more of the following will also form part of the assessment process.
+Where this is the case it will be stated within the programme information: - Formal interview. - Test or audition. - Work experience or other professional requirements. - 7.6 A formal interview is defined as a meeting for the sole purpose of determining the eligibility of the student for admission to a programme of study at the University.
 It can take place face-to-face, by telephone or through electronic means (e.g. Skype, Zoom).
 The interview will normally be conducted by two members of the University, at least one of whom will be an academic (with other (lay) panel members present as appropriate).
 The offer of a place will be dependent on the applicant's performance at this interview.
 All interviews for the same taught programme of study will follow a similar format and similar questions will be asked.
 It will be the responsibility of the interviewer(s) to keep comprehensive and contemporaneous notes of the discussion that takes place during the interview. - 7.7 For the Multiple Mini Interviews used to assess applicants for undergraduate Medicine and Dentistry programmes, there will usually be only one interviewer at each interview station.
 However, the applicant will normally be seen by at least two clinicians or academic members of staff involved in teaching on the programme.
 Notes are not required to be kept for the Multiple Mini Interviews as applicants are assessed according to a formal and defined scoring system.
 This scoring system will not be provided to applicants. - 7.8 If the interview is not part of the formal selection process and does not have a bearing on the decision to make an offer, the applicant will be informed that this is the case. - 7.9 Interviews will be conducted in a manner that is fair, consistent and transparent.
 If necessary, special arrangements will be made to allow an applicant to attend an interview. - 7.10 In the case of applications for apprenticeship programmes an interview or selection event may be undertaken by the employer or jointly between the University and the employer.
-The outcome of such interviews may be at the sole discretion of the employer. - 7.11 Contextual data is taken into consideration when considering undergraduate applications.
-In particular the University operates a contextual admissions scheme to identify undergraduate applicants whose personal circumstances may have restricted achievement at school or college.
-Information about this scheme, including eligibility criteria, is provided on the University website. - 7.12 Undergraduate applicants from state schools and colleges in our Pathways to Birmingham (P2B) Scheme also supply additional contextual information in order to be considered eligible to take part in the Scheme and, where appropriate, secure an alternative offer.
-The requirements to be fulfilled to be considered for this Scheme include: - no parental experience of higher education - main income earners in the family are not in professional occupation - household income is less than the threshold published from time to time - home address is in an area of low levels of progression to higher education
+The outcome of such interviews may be at the sole discretion of the employer.